Building Your Salary Structure: How Many Salary Bands Do You Need?

 Option #3: Salary bands for every job

-The final option is to create a separate salary band for every role on your company’s job framework, at every level.
-For example, you might have a different salary band for:
+The final option is to create a separate salary range for every role on your company’s job framework, at every level.
+For example, you might have a different salary range for:

 • Junior software engineers